 Filling in the blanks: Getting more from Redis monitoring with eBPF

-By running an ePBF program on a container/server/client we can detect network data such as requests ,responses, sources, destinations,dns resolutions, request/response size and a whole lot more.
-We can also detect process data such as stack trace or exceptions.
+By running an eBPF program on a container/server/client, we can detect network data such as requests, responses, sources, destinations, DNS resolutions, request/response size, and a whole lot more.
+We can also detect process data such as stack traces or exceptions.

 Redis request response example: